-Depending on which carrier you have, this process can be done on your phone or using a third-party program.
+Depending on which carrier you have, this process can be done on your phone or by using a third-party program.
 Either way, saving voicemails isn’t difficult, and with this guide, you’ll be saving your missed messages and organizing your voicemail inbox in no time.

-This will be the easiest method, so long as you’re using iOS 9 or later, and your smartphone carrier supports Visual Voicemail.
+This will be the easiest method, so long as you’re using iOS 9 or later and your smartphone carrier supports Visual Voicemail.
 Visual Voicemail is the list of voicemails you should see when you go to Phone > Voicemail.
 Carriers such as AT&T and Verizon support this feature, and it’s easy to set up.
 If you’re unsure if your carrier supports Visual Voicemail, your carrier’s support page or customer service department should be able to let you know.

 If you can use Visual Voicemail, then it’s easy to save your voicemails using your iPhone.
 Here’s how.